Biography by hobbies

 and, at age 22, met the woman I would marry and spend my life with

-done a few metric tons of therapy, plowing through some pretty heavy trauma from the aforementioned violent alcoholic father
+done a few metric tons of therapy, plowing through some pretty gnarly trauma from the aforementioned violent alcoholic father

 fawned over 5 cats (6 if you include Little Ratty, but she didn’t live with us for long)

-Professionally I've tended bar (like I said), driven cab, painted houses, landscaped, taught martial art (for over 20 years), taught PE in a Waldorf school, Rolfed people (Rolfing is a form of therapeutic body work), nutritionally coached a small army of clients, and occasionally made money through writing, writing I've done in hipster coffee shops with old-timey pens (the glorious Bic 1.6mm) and spiral-bound notebooks, virtually every morning of my life for decades.
-Oh and I guess I did eventually go to the University of Minnesota and get a BA in something or other.
+tended bar (like I said), worked in my mom’s bookstore, driven cab, painted houses, landscaped, taught martial art (for over 20 years), taught PE in a Waldorf school, Rolfed people (Rolfing is a kind of therapeutic body work), nutritionally coached a small army of clients, and occasionally made money through writing, writing I've done in hipster coffee shops with old-timey pens (the glorious Bic 1.6mm) and halcyon-day spiral-bound notebooks, virtually every morning of my life for decades.
+Oh and I guess I did eventually go to the University of Minnesota and get a BA in something unmemorable and unmarketable

 sit in front of the fire or walk around the lakes talking about dumb fun shit with my wife and co-conspirator in life

-listen to old punk, New Wave and reggae
+listen to old punk, New Wave and reggae.
+Especially Joe Strummer

 choke down hideous green smoothies

-watch podcasts with Bobby Lee on them (usually while wearing Bobby Lee merch, like a teenage boy)
+watch podcasts with Bobby Lee on them (usually while wearing Bobby Lee merch, like a teenage fanboy)

 hang out with my buddy Drake